Cyaniris semiargus: Biology

 This species has one brood each year.
 It overwinters as a young larva.
 Adults fly from May to August.
 Caterpillars mainly feed on Red Clover (Trifolium pratense) and other species of Trifolium (Trifolium medium, Trifolium spadiceum), on Vicia cracca, Anthyllis, Genista and Melilotus.

+Etymology

+Mazarine is a shade of deep rich blue on late 17th- and early 18th-century export porcelain, itself derived from Cardinal Mazarin.